brandondeval/brandondeval.github.io/content/blog/hello-world/index.md

 ---
-title: randomBlazinglyFastJSframework create new-static-developer-blog
+title: Blazingly-Fast-Framework create site
 date: "2022-07-07"
-description: "randomBlazinglyFastJSframework create new-static-developer-blog"
+description: "Init Blazingly fast Blog"
 ---

 This is my first post on my new github static blog!
 Much Wow!

 But whyyyy???!

-Sometimes in my careers I have encountered small tech related issues, concepts, or snippets of code I want to remember.
-This will be the place for me to write about topics i'm passionate about and  eventually have a searchable wiki on quick refences to things I commonly need to refer back to.
+Once in a while in my career, I have encountered special issues, concepts, thoughts, or snippets of code I want to remember.
+This will be the place to record those things.

 Stay tuned! 📺